jankomah/mod5_Project_CreditCardFraud/README.md

-### EDA Findings and Preprocessing:
+# EDA Findings and Preprocessing:

+# 1.Observations¶

+Distrubition plot shows number of transactions occured each hour (step).
+There are drastic changes in the number of transactions occuriing from time to time.

+# 2.Observations :
+ we can see that after 72 hours and 90 hours and after 400 hours during the month , the fraud transctions occur at a steady pace.

+# 3.Observation :
+* The plot indicates some sort of seasonality in the number of transaction during the day.
+A pattern is observed every 24 hour ;however , we do not know what time of the day fully represents "0" represents on the graph but a higher transaction clusters around the middle of the 24hour period.

+# 4.Observations:
+* We can see that the fraudlent transactions do not show a significant pattern as compared to the graph of the safe transactions in terms of number of occurence.
+* The fraudulent tranactions occur almost every hour at the same frequency .
+There are more fraud transactions in low amounts and less in high amounts.
+However , there are no changes in the pattern.

+# 5.Observations:
+* We can see that the safe transactions are in very low amounts ;however , there is a peek in $1M but above that the frequency decreases

+# 6.Observation:
+There is an interesting peak on $1m. let's investigate a bit more on how many fraudent transactions happenning at $1m

+# 7.Observation:
+We can see that fraudulent cases of $1M occurred 287 times and this is the maximum amount.
+Also there is an interesting amount of 0.00 which occured 16 times Also a few amounts have been flagged as fraudulent transactions

+# 8.Overall Observations:
+Fraud transactions happen in large range from $119 to &10M.
+The frequency distribution of the amount of money involved in fraud transactions is positively skewed.
+Most of the fraud transactions are small amounts.
+Majority of fraudulent transactions are lower than $1M .
+However in $1M there is an interesting increase similar to safe transactionsand that is also the maximum amount in all fraud transactions.
+There are also the maximum amount in all fraud transactions.
+There are also some fraud labelled transactions that have 0 amount.
+There are also 16 of these transactions.

+# 9.Observations
+We can see that all the fraudulent transactions are only with cash_outs and Trasnfers.
+Debit usage is very safe.
+Therefore it is best to use only the Cash_Out and Transfer Data for the model since the other type of transactions have no fraudulent activities involved.

+# 10.Observations:
+Only 16 transactions were postively flagged fraud and all of them happend to be Transfers.
+All positive values on the isFlaggedFraud are also positive on isFraud column.
+There are also inconsistencies in Origin and destination balances on these instances.
+Maybe that is why they were marked Fraud.
+That is valuable information to keep too.

+# Summary of Observations
+- I first discovered was that the number of transactions occured each hour and but there seemed to be some drastic changes in the number of transactions occuring from time to time.

+- It was also observed that after 72 hours , 90 hours and after 400 hours during the month the fraud transactions occur at a steady pace.
-- Eventhough safe transactions slows down in 3rd and 4th day and after 16th day of the month, fraud transactions happens at a steady pace.
+Thus , eventhough safe transactions slows down in 3rd and 4th day and after 16th day of the month, fraud transactions happens at a steady pace.
 Especially in the second half of the month there are much less safe transactions but number of fraud transactions does not decrease at all.

 - Fraud proportion over all transactions is 0.01% while the fraud amount proportion is 0.1%